-During the 70s, EHX released the greatest hits of effects that included the Electric Mistress, a flanger, Memory Man, a delay, and Small Stone, a phaser.
+During the 70s, EHX released a greatest hits of effects that included the Electric Mistress, Memory Man, and Small Stone (a flanger, delay, and phase, respectively).
 They even designed the first pedal-based guitar synthesizer!
 Their most famous pedal, however, was the Big Muff.
 This thick, swampy fuzz box has been immortalized on countless recordings and has helped shape the aesthetic texture of hard rock and heavy metal.
-It’s hard to think of a more influential pedal than the Electro-Harmonix Big Muff Fuzz.
+It’s hard to think of a more influential pedal.

 Now well into the 21st century, EHX continues to release refined versions of their classic pedals, along with hybrids, and totally new innovations.
-From their Ravish Sitar that emulates the droning Indian string instrument to the Pitchfork polyphonic pitch shifter, they are constantly exploring new ideas and designs.
-Give us a call or stop by and add an Electro-Harmonix pedal to your rig today.
+From their Ravish Sitar (which emulates the droning Indian string instrument) to the Pitchfork polyphonic pitch shifter, they are constantly exploring new ideas and designs.
+Give us a call or stop by and add an Electro Harmonix pedal to your rig today.